Baby Feeding Schedule: How Much Should a Newborn Eat?

 Should I wake baby for feedings?

-“I tell parents not to wake a sleeping baby,” Trachtenberg says—at least once baby has gained back his birth weight and is continuing to feed every three to four hours during the daytime.
+“I tell parents not to wake a sleeping baby,” Trachtenberg says—especially once baby has gained back their birth weight and is continuing to feed every three to four hours during the daytime.
 (It’s normal for newborns to lose weight in the first few days of life and then gain it back.)

-Should I wake baby if she dozes off during a feeding?
+Should I wake baby if they doze off during a feeding?

 Some doctors say yes.
 “When that happens, baby eats so slowly that one feeding runs into the next feeding time—and parents find themselves with little time for anything else,” Newman-Cedar says.
-Try slightly undressing baby, tickling her feet or patting her bottom to get back on task.
+Try slightly undressing baby, tickling their feet or patting their bottom to get back on task.
 For breastfed babies, La Leche League notes they may also fall asleep if they have a poor latch and have to work extra hard to get milk.
 If baby is consistently falling asleep during breastfeeding, reach out to your pediatrician or a lactation consultant for tips and guidance.

 Is baby eating too much?

-While baby is naturally aware of when he’s hungry and when he’s had his fill, it’s possible for well-meaning adults to coax baby into overeating, especially from a bottle.
-To avoid overfeeding, watch for signs baby is full, such as turning his head, pushing the bottle away or fussing.
+While baby is naturally aware of when they’re hungry and when they’ve had their fill, it’s possible for well-meaning adults to coax baby into overeating, especially from a bottle.
+To avoid this, watch for signs baby is full, such as turning their head, pushing the bottle away or fussing.
 And don’t be too focused on making sure baby finishes every last drop.
 Trachtenberg suggests putting no more than a half-ounce more than you expect baby to eat at each feeding in a bottle.
 If baby drains that too, you’ll know it’s time to add a little bit more.
-But go slowly: Try pausing halfway through the bottle, sitting baby up and burping him—then see if he actually wants more.
+But go slowly: Try pausing halfway through the bottle, sitting baby up and burping them—then see if they actually want more.

 Should I worry that baby is losing weight?